DecisionTreeEncoder#

 The hyperparameters for the decision tree to test with a grid search.
 The

-can contain any of the permitted hyperparameters for Scikit-learn’s DecisionTreeRegressor() or DecisionTreeClassifier().
-If None, then param_grid will optimise the ‘max_depth’ over[1, 2, 3, 4]
+param_gridcan contain any of the permitted hyperparameters for Scikit-learn’s DecisionTreeRegressor() or DecisionTreeClassifier().
+If None, then param_grid will optimise the ‘max_depth’ over[1, 2, 3, 4].- regression: boolean, default=True

 Indicates whether the encoder should train a regression or a classification decision tree.